 Get started with the LeaseHawk CRM basics

 Welcome.
 This video will provide a brief overview of the easy-to-use LeaseHawk CRM to get you up and running right away.
-CRM stands for customer relationship management.
-It's an app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.
+CRM stands for Customer Relationship Management.
+It's a web-app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.

 Today you're going to learn what the CRM is used for, how to log in, create a password and get started, how to navigate the icons on the home screen and how to use the seven main buckets on the home screen.

-It's important to pin the CRM app to your computer task bar because the CRM is the first thing you need to open each day.
+To login, visit https://crm.leasehawk.com and the CRM will appear as an orange login screen.
+If you forget your username or password, there are prompts below the login to let you know how to retrieve or reset those.
+It's important to bookmark this URL to your browser because the CRM is the first thing you need to open each day.
 You will be working in this system now to communicate and create your guest cards.
-Click on the LeaseHawk icon and the CRM will pop up as an orange login screen.
-If you forget your username or password, there are prompts below the login to let you know how to retrieve or reset those.
 Once you're logged in, you should see all the properties that you cover.